 If you have bare floorboards or laminate/hardwood flooring, you may need to soften the floor a little with a rug.
 Rugs can pull a whole room together and still add texture and color and feel a lot nicer on the feet in the winter evenings.

-This exceptionally soft Kayla Shag rug features a voluminous pile which will add instant comfort to any space, including industrial-style living rooms.
+This exceptionally soft Kayla Shag rug features a voluminous pile that will add instant comfort to any space, including industrial-style living rooms.
 The rug is power-loomed in Turkey and made of 100% polyester.
-Shop The Look

 Furniture ideas with an industrial touch

 In our industrial living room mood board, we have also included a wooden topped coffee table – handy for drinks, books, and snacks when you are sitting in front of the television or chilling on the sofa.
 These accessories all depend on how much space you have.

 The table is constructed with a solid wood walnut table top which is beautifully mounted on brass x-shaped legs.
 The measurements are 51″ Wide / 27″ deep / 13″ Tall.
 This slick, modern accessory totally complements the industrial living room design.

 Extra furniture for your industrial living room design